iotaledger/iota-wiki/docs/maintain/iota-core/2.0/docs/how_tos/using_docker.md

 ## JWT Auth

-To generate a JWT token to be used to access protected routes you can run:
+To generate a JWT token to be used to access protected routes, you can run the following:

 ```sh
 docker compose run iota-core tool jwt-api --databasePath data/p2pstore
 ```

-- If you changed the `restAPI.jwtAuth.salt` value in the `config.json`, then you need to pass that value as a parameter as `--salt <restAPI.jwtAuth.salt value from your config.json>`
+- If you changed the `restAPI.jwtAuth.salt` value in the `config.json`, then you need to pass that value as a parameter as `--salt <restAPI.jwtAuth.salt value from your config.json>`.

 ## INX

 This setup includes the INX extensions listed at the beginning of this guide.
-If you want to disable certain extensions you can comment out the different services in the `docker-compose.yml` file and restart the node.
+If you want to disable certain extensions, you can comment out the different services in the `docker-compose.yml` file and restart the node.

 # More Information

-For more information look at the [Github repository](https://github.com/iotaledger/node-docker-setup)
+You can find more information in the [GitHub repository](https://github.com/iotaledger/node-docker-setup)